Ambroisie/blog/content/posts/2022-11-02-multiple-dispatch-in-c++/index.md

 all compiler stages and optimization passes are programmed by a series of visitors.

+One downside of this approach is that if you want to add `SpaceStation` as a sub-class of `SpaceObject`, and handle its collisions with other `SpaceObject`s, you need to:

+* Implement all `collide_with` methods for this new class.
+* Add a new virtual method `collide_with(SpaceStation&)` and implement it on every sub-class.

+This can be inconvenient if your class hierarchy changes often.

 ## Multiple dispatch on a closed class hierarchy

 When even double dispatch is not enough, there is a way to do multiple dispatch